timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 22-SEA GRANT COLLEGES AND MARINE SCIENCE DEVELOPMENT/SUBCHAPTER II-NATIONAL SEA GRANT COLLEGE PROGRAM.md

     * (C) such other matters as the Secretary refers to the Board for review and advice.

-* #### (2) Biennial report
+* #### (2) Periodic report
-  * The Board shall report to the Congress every two years on the state of the national sea grant college program.
-The Board shall indicate in each such report the progress made toward meeting the priorities identified in the strategic plan in effect under section 1123(c) of this title.
-The Secretary shall make available to the Board such information, personnel, and administrative services and assistance as it may reasonably require to carry out its duties under this subchapter.
+  * The Board shall report to Congress at least once every four years on the state of the national sea grant college program and shall notify Congress of any significant changes to the state of the program not later than two years after the submission of such a report.
+The Board shall indicate in each such report the progress made toward meeting the priorities identified in the strategic plan in effect under section 1123(c) of this title and provide a summary of research conducted under the program.

+* #### (3) Availability of resources of Department of Commerce
+  * The Secretary shall make available to the Board such information, personnel, and administrative services and assistance as it may reasonably require to carry out its duties under this subchapter.

 #### (c) Membership, terms, and powers
 * (1) The Board shall consist of 15 voting members who shall be appointed by the Secretary.
 The Director and a director of a sea grant program who is elected by the various directors of sea grant programs shall serve as nonvoting members of the Board.
 Not less than 8 of the voting members of the Board shall be individuals who, by reason of knowledge, experience, or training, are especially qualified in one or more of the disciplines and fields included in marine science.
 The other voting members shall be individuals who, by reason of knowledge, experience, or training, are especially qualified in, or representative of, education, marine affairs and resource management, coastal management, extension services, State government, industry, economics, planning, or any other activity which is appropriate to, and important for, any effort to enhance the understanding, assessment, development, management, utilization, or conservation of ocean, coastal, and Great Lakes resources.
 No individual is eligible to be a voting member of the Board if the individual is (A) the director of a sea grant college or sea grant institute; (B) an applicant for, or beneficiary (as determined by the Secretary) of, any grant or contract under section 1124 of this title; or (C) a full-time officer or employee of the United States.